-At Hampsten Cycles we continue to tirelessly fine-tune our Gran Paradiso line of lightweight skinny-tire road bikes.
-All thee versions – Minimus, La Dolce Vita and Titanio – make this the perfect bike for fast road riding, butt-kicking on weekends, and/or full-on racing.
-This model works great with tires in the 23 to 28mm range.
-Gran Paradiso are all custom and are designed right here at HampCo Seattle.
+At Hampsten Cycles we continue to fine-tune our Gran Paradiso line of lightweight skinny-tire road frames.
+All versions – Squadra, Il Barone, Levico, Superissimo, and Titanio – are intended for fast road riding, butt-kicking on weekends, and/or full-on racing.
+This model works best with tires in the 23 to 28mm range.
+All Gran Paradiso frames are built as custom and designed right here at HampCo Seattle.

-Our titanium frames are welded in Kent Eriksen’s shop by Brad Bingham – yeah, that guy – with US-made titanium tubing and are optimized for the height and weight of each customer.
-We offer three choices of finish:
+Our Titanio are welded and fabricated in Steamboat Springs, CO, by Brad Bingham with US-made titanium tubing and are optimized for the height and weight of each customer.
+We offer two choices of finish:

-- Bead-blasted – the standard Moots or Eriksen finish, it holds up well and may be freshened with Pledge or Pedro’s Bike Lust.
+- Bead-blasted – the standard Moots or Bingham/Eriksen finish, it holds up well and may be freshened with Pledge or Pedro’s Bike Lust.

 - Paint – good, old-fashioned color, full or partial.